CECTC/dbpack/README.md

 + ConnectionFilter: process the intercepted SQL on the connection.

 ## License
-DBPck is licensed under the [Apache License, Version 2.0](LICENSE).
+DBPack is licensed under the [Apache License, Version 2.0](LICENSE).